divolte/divolte-collector/docs/getting_started.rst

 .. code-block:: none

   divolte {
+    global {
-    hdfs_flusher {
+      hdfs {
-      // Enable the HDFS flushing
+        // Enable HDFS sinks.
         enabled = true

-      // Use multiple threads to write to HDFS threads = 2
+        // Use multiple threads to write to HDFS. threads = 2

-       // Use a simple strategy of rolling files after a certain period of time.
-       // For other strategies, have a look at the configuration documentation. simple_rolling_file_strategy {
+      }
+    }

+    sinks {
+      // The name of the sink.
+(It's referred to by the mapping.) hdfs {
+        type = hdfs

+        // For HDFS sinks we can control how the files are created. file_strategy {
           // Create a new file every hour roll_every = 1 hour

-        // Perform a hsync call on the HDFS files after every 1000 record written or
+          // Perform a hsync call on the HDFS files after every 1000 records are written
-        // after every 5 seconds, whichever happens first.
+          // or every 5 seconds, whichever happens first.

-        // Performing a hsync call periodically prevents data loss incase of failure
+          // Performing a hsync call periodically can prevent data loss in the case of
-        // scenarios.
+          // some failure scenarios.
           sync_file_after_records = 1000
           sync_file_after_duration = 5 seconds

           // Files that are being written will be created in a working directory.
-        // Once a file is closed, Divolte Collector will move the file to a
+          // Once a file is closed, Divolte Collector will move the file to the
           // publish directory.
 The working and publish directories are allowed
           // to be the same, but this is not recommended. working_dir = "/divolte/inflight"
           publish_dir = "/divolte/published"
         }

+        // Set the replication factor for created files. replication = 3
       }
     }
+  }

-Note that you need to create these directories on HDFS prior to starting Divolte Collector.
+Note that you need to create these directories prior to starting Divolte Collector.
 It will not startup if the directories do not exist.

 If you have a working HDFS setup and a directory with the appropriate configuration files, Divolte Collector will use them automatically if a ``HADOOP_CONF_DIR`` environment variable is set pointing to that directory.
-Otherwise, it is possible to tell Divolte Collector directly about your HDFS location from the configuration:
+Alternatively, HDFS client properties can be provided in the configuration:

 .. code-block:: none

   divolte {
-    hdfs_flusher {
+    global {
       hdfs {
+        client {
-        uri = "hdfs://192.168.100.128:8020/"
+          fs.defaultFS = "hdfs://192.168.100.128:8020/"
-        replication = 1
         }
       }
     }

-Do note that in this scenario it is not possible to set additional HDFS client configuration, as you can do when using the ``HADOOP_CONF_DIR`` environment variable.
-Also, when your HDFS NameNode is setup redundantly you can configure only one using the Divolte Collector configuration.
-This is why it is recommended to use a ``HADOOP_CONF_DIR``.
+  }

-With everything in place, start Divolte Collector again, create some events and see verify that files are being created on HDFS:
+With everything in place, start Divolte Collector again, create some events and verify that files are being created on HDFS:

 .. code-block:: console